 From appearances in cult favorite films like “Shallow Hal” to his numerous television appearances, Tony Robbins has been a familiar face in media that beckons transformation and self-improvement.

-Robbins, 59, hosts dozens of seminars on things like “emotional mastery” across the country and the world.
-On Friday, Buzzfeed shone a spotlight on the self-help guru’s alleged treatment of seminar audience members and some of his employees.
-In the article “Unlimited Power,” Buzzfeed investigated claims of sexual harassment from employees and emotional abuse of former audience members.
+Robbins, 59, hosts dozens of seminars on things like "emotional mastery" across the country and the world.
+Earlier this year, Buzzfeed shone a spotlight on the self-help guru's alleged treatment of seminar audience members and some of his employees.
+In the article "Unlimited Power," Buzzfeed investigated claims of sexual harassment from employees and emotional abuse of former audience members.
+On Friday, the publication released its sixth installment in the series detailing an incident where Robbins is accused of kissing and groping a teenage girl.
 Robbins has denied the claims.

 If you’re not familiar with the celebrity speaker, here are a few things to know about Robbins.